Up-to-date education plus personal and accessible support for Canadians. We offer resources for patients and physicians.

 IS MEDICAL MARIJUANA LEGAL IN CANADA?

 Yes.
-Health Canada has approved the use of marijuana as a legal medicine since 2001 and there are 25 Health Canada regulated Licensed Producers (listed here) who sell it to Canadians.
-NAC is working within the guidelines of Health Canada’s MMPR (Marijuana for Medical Purposes Regulations) to help Canadians have informed, legal, safe and responsible access.
+Health Canada has approved the use of marijuana as a legal medicine since 2001 and there are 35 Health Canada regulated Licensed Producers (listed here) who sell it to Canadians.
+NAC is working within the guidelines of Health Canada’s ACMPR (Access to Cannabis for Medical Purposes Regulations) to help Canadians have informed, legal, safe and responsible access.

 WHAT CONDITIONS CAN MARIJUANA BE PRESCRIBED FOR?

-Although there are no official guidelines for its use for specific conditions, the MMPR allows medical marijuana to be recommended as treatment for almost any condition or aliment.
+Although there are no official guidelines for its use for specific conditions, the ACMPR allows medical marijuana to be recommended as treatment for almost any condition or aliment.

 HOW DOES NAC HELP?

 NAC makes the complex process of Canada’s legal medical marijuana program accessible and simple.
-See NAC‘s steps to access Health Canada’s MMPR program safely and legally with physician and pharmacist support here.
+See NAC‘s steps to access Health Canada’s ACMPR program safely and legally with physician support here.

 WHAT IS THE ACMPR?